 Flourless Chocolate Cake Instructions

-Combine the water, salt, and sugar in a small saucepan over medium heat.
+- Combine the water, salt, sugar, and brown sugar in a small saucepan over medium heat.
 Stir until completely dissolved and set aside.

 Pumpkin Pie Instructions